As seen in:

 There’s no fixed rule, but in general: no sooner than a week after submitting your resume.

-Two weeks and no reply?
+Two weeks and no job offer letter coming your way?
 Now you definitely have to follow up.

 Pro Tip: Before you follow up, have another look at the job posting.
 Sometimes employers explicitly state that they do not want you to reach out to them to ask about your application status at this stage.
 In other cases, the exact response date is provided in the job ad.
 Play by the rules.
 Following up before the due date will be rude at best and will hamper your chances of landing the job at worst.